 The next test, from The Nature Conservancy, was quite a bit more comprehensive.
-Their test allows you to set specific amounts in a range of categories, including:
+Their analysis allows you to set specific amounts in a range of categories, including:

 -Home Energy Usage

-Once the extra inputs were applied, I was able to really shine with green and produced a score that’s 61% below the average American household of the same size.
-However, that was based on an average household of similar size consuming 51 tons of C02 per year.
-That’s a huge difference from the typical average of 20 tons as set by the EPA.
+Once the extra inputs were applied, I was able to shine with green and produced a score that’s 61 percent below the average American household of the same size.
+However, that was based on an average family of similar size consuming 51 tons of C02 per year.
+That’s a massive difference from the typical average of 20 tons as set by the EPA.

-The last test, the Carbon Calculator, mostly focused on the same big categories as the EPA, but included a compressed section with everything else.
-This is the one I bombed, coming in at 27 tons of C02 per year.
+The last test, the Carbon Calculator, mostly focused on the same obvious categories as the EPA but included a compressed section with everything else.
+This test is the one I bombed, coming in at 27 tons of C02 per year.
 Their equivalent size household was the same as the EPA’s at 20 tons per year.

 So what does all of this mean?

 I believe it’s a reflection of the sustainability debate in general; namely, that we are still figuring it out.
-That it is, in fact, still a debate and that the act of trying to get it right may be the most important act we can perform.
-But, like always, education is key.
-You have the power to affect change and it lives inside of your dollar.
+That it is a continuing debate and that the act of trying to get it right may be the most important act we can perform.
+But, like always, education is vital.
+You have the power to affect change, and it lives inside of your dollar.
 By making more responsible choices, the consumer can force the industry to adapt and be held accountable.
 So share this with friends and family, engage in discussion, and think before you buy.